tintinp/chloe-ting-extension/README.md

 ![Chloe Ting's Sample](/assets/readme/images/logspectrogram_chloe_1.png)
 [Listen to sample](https://www.dropbox.com/s/zfekwto0x7o19hv/052020-0-11.wav?dl=0)

-_[TBD] More details on extracting and plotting with Librosa and matplotlib.pyplot [Link]_
+_[TBD] More details on extracting and plotting with Librosa and matplotlib.pyplot (add link here)_

-From multiple research papers and projects (see reference section), I've decided to go with these audio features:

 ### Extraction

 The goal is to extract audio features from Youtube and predict using trained model inside Chrome extension, hence using JavaScript library, Meyda.
 Therefore, to minimize unknown factors for the purpose of this prototype, feature extraction for training the model should also be extracted in the same manner.
-You can learn more about [Meyda here](https://meyda.js.org/).
+You can learn more about [Meyda here](https://meyda.js.org/). <br/>

-### Extracting MCFF

-### Extracting
+From multiple research papers and projects (see reference section) along with visualizing data from various audio characteristic (add link to those plot later), I've decided to go with these audio features:

+1. **Delta RMS** - Rate of change of the root mean square of the waveform (time-domain)
+2. **Delta Energy** - Rate of change of infinite integral of squared signal
+3. **Power Spectrum** - FFT squared (257 bins from 512 buffer size, see reference for mathematical explaination)
+4. **Delta Spectral Centroid** - Rate of change of center of gravity of frequency spectrum
+5. **Delta Spectral Flatness** - Rate of change of "noisiness" of the sound
+6. **Spectral Rolloff** - Frequency (Hz) below which contained 99% of the energy of the spectrum
+7. **Spectral Skewness** - How much the spectrum is varying from its mean spectral
+8. **Perceptual Spread** - Spread of spectral on bark scale
+9. **Perceptual Sharpness** - Sharpness on Bark loudness coefficients
+10. **MFCC** - First 13 Mel Frequency Cepstral Coefficients (add link for more detail on this)

+These the mixture of functions from Meyda and also manipulations those extracted value to create new feature such as the **Rate of change of RMS**.
+More details about those function can be found [Meyda Audio Features page](https://meyda.js.org/audio-features) and details on how I manipulate those features can be found [in the README section of Data Collection](add link here later).

 ## Machine Learning

 Using TensorFlow to implement a neural network model with three layers.
-Total number of features is ... and total number of class is 3.
+Total number of features is 21 (maybe 22 if include index of bin of max power spectrum) and total number of class is 3.
 The model training session is implemented with Python.
 Model can later be export and use to predict with TensorFlow JS.

 ### Neural network layers